jdlc105/Awesome-machine-or-deep-learning-related-papers-on-Cell-Nature-Science-series-of-journals/README.md

 Contributed by Allen Bluce.
 If there are some questions, welcome to send E-mail (jdlc105@qq.com, lbtjackbluce@gmail.com)

-**This is just the tip of the iceberg!!!** So many papers published on Cell-Nature-Science-series-of-journals such as Nature communications, Science advances.
+**This is just the tip of the iceberg!!!** So many papers have published on Cell-Nature-Science-series-of-journals such as Nature communications, Science advances.

 ### Review Papers